This International Moving Guide is full of useful moving tips and hints that will make your move overseas as stress free as possible.

 If you are not sure what you are legally allowed to take with you to your new country, then the following guide has a selection of general tips and hints about preparing for your move.

-It is usually not a problem to ship a pet overseas, but please discuss this as soon as possible with us to ensure a trouble free pet transfer.
+It is usually not a problem to move overseas with a pet overseas, and generally moving Cats or moving Dogs is a straight forward process, but please discuss this as soon as possible with your OSS relocation consultant to ensure a trouble free pet transfer.

 Motor Vehicles and Motorcycles